 Gatz highlighted several pressing safety topics, including the upcoming observance of Rail Safety Week from Sept.
 20-26 in partnership with the Oklahoma Railroad Association and Operation Lifesaver.
 While Oklahoma Transportation continues to make safety improvements to rail crossings statewide, Gatz noted Oklahomans must heed the warning signs at rail crossings to prevent tragic collisions with trains.
 During the month, Oklahoma Transportation also will focus on the dangers of impaired driving, which includes educational and safety messaging about the effects of alcohol, cannabis, prescription drugs and driving while drowsy.

-Numerous improvements to rural two-lane highways with deficient shoulders will be fast-tracked thanks to the commission’s vote to authorize ODOT to pursue sale of state bonds to help secure federal, low-interest loans.
+Numerous improvements to rural two-lane highways with deficient shoulders will be fast-tracked thanks to the commission’s vote to authorize ODOT to seek low-interest federal loans for construction.
 Through the U.S. Department of Transportation, the department can accelerate two-lane projects already listed in the Eight-Year Construction Work Plan.
 Using this innovative funding strategy, Oklahoma will be one of the first states in the nation to take advantage of a rural Transportation Infrastructure Finance and Innovation Act loan through USDOT’s Rural Projects Initiative.

 Commissioners voted to award a nearly $19 million contract for reconstruction of two miles of SH-33 in Cushing, which includes upgrades to the intersection with SH-18 to improve the safe flow of commercial trucks coming in and out of “The Pipeline Crossroads of the World.”
 They also awarded a contract for preventative maintenance work on several city street bridges over I-244 in Tulsa and SH-51 in Broken Arrow, as well as the first phase of US-54 pavement reconstruction between Tyrone and the Kansas state line in the Panhandle.